RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

   harder to optimize cases individually.

 - What about thread safety?
 Should probably be completely abolished, at least in RAPT.
   Synchronization should be dealt with on a higher level.
 Maybe in rosic, but probably jura.
+RAPT is only about low level number crunching.
+Thread sync should be taken care of on a higher level.

 - How polyphony can be handled: Each DSP class may have a simple, monophonic  implementation and some may optionally have a polyphonic version (maybe as subclass with suffix "Poly").
 It would certainly be nice to have some sort of automatic way to turn monophonic DSP algorithms into polyphonic ones.
-But that may lead to suboptimal implementation because typically, the settings and parts of the state can be shared among the voices.
-But which parts can and which can't be shared depends on the particluar algorithm
+But that may often lead to suboptimal implementations (especially memory wise) because typically, the settings and parts of the state can be shared among the voices.
+But which parts can and which can't be shared depends on the particluar algorithm.

 Performance Considerations